READING TIME: 4 minutes

 In other words, the quake had NOT been something to be taken lightly!
 It had after all been the biggest natural calamity in living memory!

-But then, I came across this public service notice in Thangpalkot.
+But then, I came across the following public service notice in Thangpalkot.

 The notice reads thus: